1. Skip to content

 https://p.dw.com/p/4n3DX

-"I think you should be wary of politicians who think about that before their term in office has ended," he told Berlin's Tagesspiegel newspaper in response to the question of what he hoped would one day be written in the history books about his time in office.
+"I think you should be wary of politicians who think about that before their term in office has ended," he told Berlin's Tagesspiegel newspaper in response to the question of what he hoped would one day be written in the history books about his chancellorship.

-If, as predicted, the center-right bloc of the Christian Democratic Union (CDU) and the Christian Social Union (CSU) takes over the chancellorship, Scholz will have had the shortest term of office of any of the four chancellors of the SPD in the history of the Federal Republic of Germany.
+In polls, his center-left SPD is trailing behind the center-right bloc of the Christian Democratic Union (CDU) and the Christian Social Union (CSU).
+If there is no major turnaround, Scholz will have had the shortest term of office of all German chancellors over the last five decades.

 Boris Pistorius (l) and Olaf Scholz